Cold Creek Manor: Box office

 The film opened in 2,035 theaters in the United States on September 19, 2003, and grossed $8,190,574 in its opening weekend, ranking #5 at the box office, behind Underworld, Secondhand Lions, The Fighting Temptations and Once Upon a Time in Mexico.
 It eventually earned $21,386,011 in the United States and $7,733,423 in foreign markets, for a total worldwide box office of $29,119,434.

 Home media

 Buena Vista Home Entertainment released the film on Region 1 DVD on March 2, 2004.
 It is in anamorphic widescreen format with audio tracks in English and French, and subtitles in Spanish.
 Bonus features include commentary with director Mike Figgis; deleted scenes and an alternate ending; Rules of the Game, in which Figgis discusses the components of a psychological thriller; and Cooper's Documentary, in which he discusses the process of making the film within the film.
-A Blu-ray edition was released September 4, 2012.
+A Blu-ray edition was released on September 4, 2012.